bryce-wedig/bryce-wedig.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bryce Wedig"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Under Construction
+# Under Construction...